 - Knowledge of the historical origins of the South African law.

-- Knowledge of the sources, including historical sources, of the SA common law (Roman-Dutch and Customary / Indigenous).
+- Knowledge of the sources, including the Constitution, legislation, judicial precedent the SA common law (primarily Roman-Dutch), Customary Law (custom) and Indigenous Law.

-- Understanding of the structure and functioning of the SA courts.
+- Understanding the structure and functioning of the SA courts.

 - Differentiating between the various sections/classes of law.

 WHAT IS THE TEACHING AND LEARNING STRATEGY OF THE IIE'S VARSITY COLLEGE, AND HOW WILL IT HELP PREPARE ME FOR THE 21ST CENTURY WORKING WORLD?

 At The IIE's Varsity College we are proud of and passionate about our shift away from the 'traditional lecturing' methodology to our blended-learning strategy – the VC Blend.

 This blended-learning strategy extends learning beyond the confines of the classroom and creates opportunities for our students to work collaboratively, with peers and their educators, to construct their understanding of concepts.
 Student engagement is supported by the use of a learning management system (LMS) and the online learning materials that have been developed to underpin our teaching strategy.